scorpion2u/Watermark-remover-app/README.md

 # Watermark Remover (Kivy + OpenCV)

 This repo contains a Kivy app to remove watermarks offline.
-To build APK, add the GitHub Actions workflow provided in `.github/workflows/` and let Actions run the build.
+To build APK, add the GitHub Actions workflow provided in `.github/workflows/` and let Actions run the build.trigger: